MaximeriX/BatchOfficeInstaller/README.md

 # SimpleOfficeInstaller
-This is a simple .bat file for downloading Office LTSC 2024, 2021, and 2019 version free of cost.
-This works on Windows 10 or 11 and Windows Server 2016, 2019, and 2022 versions.
+This is a simple .bat file with .xml configs for downloading Office LTSC 2024, 2021, and 2019 for free.
+It works on Windows 10, Windows 11, Windows Server 2016, 2019, and 2022.

-This installer contains PowerPoint, Word, Excel, OutLook, OneNote – all the necessary programs.
-No need to download anything, Installer will do everything for you.
+This installer contains PowerPoint, Word, Excel, Outlook, and OneNote – all the necessary programs.
+There's no need to download anything manually, the installer will handle everything for you.

-#Note:
+# How to Install
+1. Place the OfficeSetup folder on the C: drive.
+2. Run the Setup.bat file in folder.

+# Note
 This script will uninstall all existing MSI versions of Office, including Visio and Project, to avoid conflicts.